VoronDesign/VoronUsers/printer_mods/VinnyCordeiro/RGB_LED_grid_for_SB/README.md

 Important note: this PCB uses 2.0mm × 2.0mm WS2812B RGB LEDs, instead of the recommended RGBW ones.
 In order to use the Rainbow Barf on the Stealthburner, you have to properly configure Klipper with a string of 8 RGB + 2 RGBW LEDs.
 [Klipper's documentation is your friend.](https://www.klipper3d.org/Config_Reference.html#neopixel)

+WARNING: as far as June 21st, 2022, JLCPCB does not offer WS2812B-2020 LEDs for assembly anymore, which means anyone wanting to build the Rainbow Barf will either need to hand solder the 2 mm x 2 mm LEDs, or use another fab house for assembly service.
+This may change in the future, but for now it is the current situation.

 ### Updates

 January 16th, 2022: Initial release.